Coca-Cola Chair in Engineering Statistics

 He was formerly the H. C. Carver Professor of Statistics and Professor of Industrial and Operations Engineering at the University of Michigan, 1993-2003 and the GM/NSERC Chair in Quality and Productivity at the University of Waterloo in 1988-1993.
 In his 1997 inaugural lecture for the Carver Chair, he coined the term data science and advocated that statistics be renamed data science and statistician to data scientist.
 Before Waterloo, he taught in the Statistics Department at the University of Wisconsin from 1977-1988.
 He got his BS in Mathematics from National Taiwan University in 1971 and Ph.D. in Statistics from the University of California, Berkeley (1973-1976).

 His work is widely cited in professional journals as well as in magazines, including a feature article about his work in Canadian Business and a special issue of Newsweek on quality.
 He has served as editor or associate editor for several major statistical journals like Annals of Statistics, Journal of American Statistical Association, Technometrics, and Statistica Sinica.
-Professor Wu has published more than 150 research articles in peer review journals.
-He co-authors with Mike Hamada the book Experiments: Planning, Analysis, and Optimization (Wiley, 2nd Ed, 2009, 716 pages) and with R. Mukerjee the book A Modern Theory of Factorial Designs (Springer, 2006).
+Professor Wu has published more than 185 research articles in peer review journals.
+He has supervised 50 Ph.D.'s, out of which more than 25 are teaching in major research departments or institutions in statistics, engineering, or business in US/Canada/Asia/Europe.
+Among them, there are 21 Fellows of ASA, IMS, ASQ, IAQ and IIE, three editors of Technometrics, and one editor of JQT.
+He co-authors with Mike Hamada the book "Experiments: Planning, Analysis, and Optimization" (Wiley, 2nd Ed, 2009, 716 pages) and with R. Mukerjee the book "A Modern Theory of Factorial Designs" (Springer, 2006).